 Film Viewing: There are several films (indicated on the schedule below) that you are required to view for this class.
 Unfortunately, there is not enough time to screen these during class; therefore, you are required to view these films as homework.
-Whenever possible, I will place these films on reserve at the Instructional Resource Center (IRC), 130 Dudley Moorehead Hall.
-Otherwise, they are widely available.
+These movies are widely available on Netflix and other streaming sites.
+If you are unable to find a movie, you may borrow the DVD from me.
 After viewing a required film, you must write up a short review of the production.
 Instructions for reviews will be distributed.